MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-23-ROMI-MMM-MTA.md

 This is nevertheless a critical skill for the modern marketer.
 Executives think of Marketing as a cost vs return activity first and foremost.
 Accounting even classifies Marketing as an expense on income statements.
 How to best spend in support of the business' goals - how to clearly identify and report on revenue and profit opportunities - is the only organizational language that top management truly understands.

-Armed with this strategic -and tactical-level insight, brands can make a broad array of decisions to maximize the efficiency and effectiveness of their entire marketing portfolios.

 Marketing can use a combination of three approaches to sharpen their focus on business goals and inform their next best action as they pivot and optimize towards better financial outcomes:

 ![ROMI](/assets/img/ROMI.png)